ashi24cc/Incremental-Training-Protein/README.md

 3. Keras
 4. Pandas, Numpy

+# Dataset
+The dataset for BP and MF is presents in the BP and MF folders, respectively.

 # Trainig from scratch
 Download the BP and MF datasets and set the training path in `Model.py` and `Incremental.py`.
 The major steps with training are as follows: